-But, I wasn’t confident in my offer or pricing.
-Because I’d never done it for individuals rather than companies.
-A huge reason I decided to work with MFA was that I thought I’d get more support around structuring a program people would buy.
-The MFA team said they’d help with that.
-And they did look my outline over, but at the end of the day, I was just really scared.
+A huge reason I decided to work with MFA was getting support around structuring a program people would buy.
+And they did look my outline over, but at the end of the day, I was scared.

 Later, I sent a second sales call recording to the team and got some advice.

 When I sent a recording to MFA to listen to a call they said… STOP offering multiple offers.
 I was literally doing the exact thing they say not to do.

 My calls were a mess.